lcp-autoptimize

 The multi-generational ownership of the company had established a strong legacy in its respective markets, building its reputation for more than four decades.
 With nearly three dozen facilities, the company had grown into a sophisticated owner-operator and became the largest skilled nursing provider in its state.
 Additionally, a meaningful Medicaid rate increase had been implemented, which effectively doubled the company’s already strong profitability.

 However, the second-generation owner was beginning to contemplate legacy planning and a potential exit from the skilled nursing sector and started the process of interviewing potential investment banking advisors.
-Lument Managing Director and Head of M&A Laca Wong-Hammond and Associate Director Dominic Porretta began conversations with the owner, which spanned more than ten months and involved numerous iterations and analyses, ultimately earning his trust to be engaged as the exclusive sell-side advisor.
+Lument Managing Director and Head of M&A Laca Wong-Hammond began conversations with the owner, which spanned more than ten months and involved numerous iterations and analyses, ultimately earning his trust to be engaged as the exclusive sell-side advisor.
 However, shortly after engagement, the COVID-19 pandemic swept the country and industry, adding uncertainty in a variety of manners.

 The Solution: Sale-Leaseback of the Owned Real Estate and Formation of ESOP for the Operations